ncvpsptc/aphub/_pages/resources/math/math_3_honors.md

 Coming Soon
 # Units
 ## Number
-<a href="/resources/math-3-honors/the-fundamental-theorem-of-algebra-and-roots" target="_blank" class="btn btn--inverse btn--x-large">The Fundamental Theorem of Algebra and Roots</a>
+<a href="/resources/math-3-honors/the-fundamental-theorem-of-algebra-and-roots" class="btn btn--inverse btn--x-large">The Fundamental Theorem of Algebra and Roots</a>

 <!--
 # Algebra